 As well as visiting the beach itself, there are some excellent vantage points where you can pull over for a scenic snap or two.

 Not far from the popular tourist area of Ayia Napa, on the southeastern cape, is Cape Greco.
 A protected nature park, it is very popular with visitors for its natural beauty, hiking and exquisite swimming waters.

 Stunning sea caves both above and below the water make this a hot spot for divers.
 An abundance of sea life attracts recreational fishermen and the rocky coast leading to deep clear waters attract daredevil cliff jumpers.
-This is a truly spectacular part of the island.
+Cape Greco is a truly spectacular part of the island.

-This lovely pine clad mountain range offers a cool reprieve from the heat in summer and even skiing in the winter months.
+This lovely pine-clad mountain range offers a refreshing reprieve from the heat in summer and even skiing in the winter months.
 While popular with mountain bikers, hikers and of course bird watchers, it’s not all about the outdoors.

 Explore picturesque villages that speak volumes of Cyprus’ culture.
 Hidden monasteries and churches and some of Cyprus’ best wineries.

 The small towns along this long stretch of beautiful coastline are a haven for those looking for lazy beach bars and traditional tavernas.
-Polis is a wonderful place to position yourself to experience the best of the north-west coast from Paphos through to Akamas.
+Polis is the perfect place to position yourself to experience the best of the north-west coast from Paphos through to Akamas.

 The Akamas Peninsular is one of Cyprus’ last remaining wildernesses.
 The thickly headed woodland has little in the way of roads running through it so much of the area may only be accessed by 4WD, boat, mountain bike or by foot.